nickzylstra/nickzylstra-com-cf-workers/README.md

 - stop EC2 instance, add text from file to 'user data' field for EC2 instance
   - [ec2 user data](./awsUserData.txt)
   - if Docker Hub repo is private - <em>only for EC2 version</em> - replace USERNAME and PASSWORD with actual values for Docker Hub
     - if not, comment out the Docker Login line
   - restart EC2 instance
 - run the following commands from repo directory to setup encryption certs and start service:

-##### CircleCI:
-- connect github to CircleCI
-- add repo as project to CircleCI
-- add AWS ssh key to project secrets

 ```
 docker-compose down
 ./init-letsencrypt.sh